tradingeconomics/tradingeconomics/python/README.md

 ##Python Installation

-If you don’t already have a copy of Python installed on your computer, you can get it from oficial website https://www.python.org/downloads/.
+If you don’t already have a copy of Python installed on your computer, you can get it from official website https://www.python.org/downloads/.

 ##Package Installation